aashari/boilerplate-lambda-typescript/README.md

 - Typescript source code in the `sources` directory
 - Automatically load AWS Secrets Manager (parameter store) as environment variables
 - Automatically load DynamoDB (table name) as environment variables
-- Automatically create model for DynamoDB tables with read, write, delete, and scan ability
+- Automatically create models for DynamoDB tables with the ability to read, write, delete, and scan
 - Decorator example to log the execution time of the method
 - Datadog example integration to stream the metrics of statistic decorator to Datadog
 - Lambda layer to store the dependencies of the project